Trans Atlantic Equivalent

 - Another level of transcontinentalism, Dunkin' Donuts is from the Northeast, Krispy Kreme is from the south.

 - And the UK equivalent would likely be Greggs, though they focus far more on pastries than coffee.

-- Taster's Choice (US) / Nescafé Gold (UK): Gourmet instant coffees made by Nestlé, both featuring long-running ad campaigns featuring Anthony Head.
+- Taster's Choice (US) / Nescafé Gold (UK): "Gourmet" instant coffees made by Nestlé, both featuring long-running ad campaigns with Anthony Head.